Marvellous-Codeworks/Homepage/blog/2025-04-27-tgd-1-3-0/index.md

 ### Tab Suspension

 TGD can now **Suspend** tabs in addition to Discarding them.
-Suspending keeps the tab visible with its title and favicon while freeing memory — the difference from Discarding is that the tab shows a dedicated suspended page rather than being silently unloaded by the browser.
+Suspending keeps the tab visible with its title and favicon while freeing memory, the difference from Discarding is that the tab shows a dedicated suspended page rather than being silently unloaded by the browser.

 - Suspend individual tabs from the extension popup or via keyboard shortcuts
-- Switch between automatic Suspending and Discarding in Settings — you choose which behaviour applies to idle tabs
+- Switch between automatic Suspending and Discarding in Settings, you choose which behaviour applies to idle tabs

 ### Customizable suspended tab titles

 Suspended tabs can now display a custom **title prefix** to distinguish them visually at a glance.
-Example prefixes: `💤` `🔴` `🟡` — plus a full range of color options.
+Example prefixes: `💤` `🔴` `🟡`, plus a full range of color options.

 ### Improved tab migration